pawankumar1310/NetflixGPT/Netflix-GPT-README.md

     - Fetch from TMDB Movies
     - BugFix : Sign up user displayName and profile picture update
     - BugFix : If the use is not logged In Redirect /browse to login page and vice versa.
+    - Unsubscribed to the onAuthStateChanged callback.
+    - Add hardcoded values to the constants file.

 # Firebase (firebase.google.com) : For Authentication